-- 40. Rollover relief under s FD 1(1)(a) applies to transfers between persons associated under any of sections YB 2 to YB 13 at the date of transfer and for at least two years before that date.12 - 41.
-For the purposes of the association requirement in s FD 1(1)(a), s HB 1 (Look-through companies are transparent) is ignored.
-Section HB 1 provides for the transparent tax treatment of LTCs and applies unless the context requires otherwise.
-In this case, the context of s FD 1(1)(a) requires otherwise.
-This is because s FD 1(1)(a) is intentionally using the associated person rules to describe relationships, including the relationship between an LTC and an LTC owner.
-Transparency would be counterproductive in this context.
-This is supported by the commentary to the amendment paper released when s FD 1 was introduced.13 Ignoring transparency in this context means that where there is a transfer of residential land between a person and an LTC in which they own shares,
+- 43. Rollover relief under s FD 1(1)(a) applies to disposals between persons associated under any of sections YB 2 to YB 13 at the date of disposal and for at least two years before that date. - 44.
+For this LTC situation, the relevant associated person test is s YB 13 (Look-through companies and owners of interests).
+This is because for the purposes of the association requirement in s FD 1(1)(a) and a disposal between an LTC owner and the LTC, s HB 1 (Look-through companies are transparent) is ignored and association is determined under s YB 13.
+Ignoring transparency in this context means that where there is a disposal of residential land between a person and an LTC in which they own shares, the land is treated as being disposed of between the person and the LTC, not the person and themselves in different capacities.

-11 Rollover relief can also apply in a case where residential land is transferred to a trustee, but this is not applicable in the context of this situation.
+&lt;sup>10 Rollover relief can also apply in a case where residential land is transferred to a trustee, but this is not applicable in the context of this situation.
+Rollover relief is discussed more generally in QB 25/15: How do the bright-line rollover relief provisions apply to transfers of residential land between associated persons?

-12 Sections YB 2 to YB 13 contain all the associated person rules in subpart YB, except the tripartite relationship rule contained in s YB 14.
+&lt;sup>11 Sections YB 2 to YB 13 contain all the associated person rules in subpart YB, except the tripartite relationship rule contained in s YB 14.